 Dead Spots: paddles are exposed to repeated contact and after banging thousands of balls, the repeated impact takes it’s toll on the paddle surface.
 The vibration and repeated shock can cause the layers of the paddle face (graphite, fiberglass, etc) to separate from the paddle core material (nomex, polymer, aluminum).

 When the layers separate it can cause “dead spots” where the paddle loses responsiveness, the ball just does not bounce off the surface as you would expect.
 This can be a frustrating experience for the player since it creates inconsistencies in shots as some fall shorter or bounce farther than others.

 No Guarantee: If you buy a new paddle, you are normally covered by some kind of guarantee.
 Some companies offer limited warranties against manufacturer defects.
 Paddletek actually offers a 5-year guarantee against dead spots!
 When you buy a used paddle, you are pretty much at the mercy of the seller.

-If you are buying in person, like if you are meeting a local seller off of Craigslist, bring a pickleball ball with you to the meeting.
+If you are buying in person, for example if you are meeting a local seller off of Craigslist, bring a pickleball ball with you to the meeting.
 That way you can test out the paddle -otherwise you are stuck just kind of looking at it!
-That's fine to check out the cosmetic condition of the paddle and if it has any major damage but you really want to be able to "feel" the paddle.
+That’s fine to check out the cosmetic condition of the paddle and if it has any major damage but you really want to be able to “feel” the paddle.

 Even if you are just meeting in a parking lot you can find a nearby wall and hit the ball for a couple minutes.
 No wall- just hit the ball off your paddle straight into the air.
 Make sure to hit the ball on both sides of the paddle and try to hit different parts of the paddle face, checking for any differences, inconsistencies or dead spots.